Keio Mogusaen in Photos

 Why is Keio Mogusaen good for travel photography?

 Tokyo isn’t only about huge skyscrapers, robot restaurants, and food.
 Mogusaen offers peace and serenity.
 It also has beautiful spring flowers in a suburban setting.
-This park is something different.
+This park is different.

 Conclusion